 Election to claim child's unearned income on parents' return.
 You may be able to include your child's interest and dividend income on your tax return.
 If you choose to do this, your child is not required to file a return.
-However, all of the following conditions must be met.
+However, all of the following conditions must be met

-- 1) Your child was under age 14 on January 1, 1995. - Your child had gross income only from interest and dividends (including Alaska Permanent Fund Dividends). - 3) The interest and dividend income was more than \$500 and less than \$5,000. - No estimated tax payment was made for 1994 and no 1993 overpayment was applied to 1994 under your child's name and social security number. - No federal income tax was withheld from your child's income under the backup withholding rules. - You are the parent whose return must be used when making the election to claim your child's unearned income.
+- 1) Your child was under age 14 on January 1, 1997. - Your child had gross income only from interest and dividends (including Alaska Permanent Fund Dividends). - 3) The interest and dividend income was less than \$6,500. - 4) No estimated tax payment was made for 1996 and no 1995 overpayment was applied to 1996 under your child's name and social security number. - No federal income tax was withheld from your child's income under the backup withholding rules. - You are the parent whose return must be used when making the election to claim your child's unearned income.

-For more information, see Parent's Election to Report Child's Unearned Income in Publication 929, Tax Rules for Children and Dependents, and Form 8814.
+For more information, see Parent's Election To Report Child's Unearned Income in Publication 929, and Form 8814.